Best Online Banks in Canada 2024

 Since 2016, EQ Bank has been dedicated to affordable, convenient digital banking.
 Its parent institution, Equitable Bank, was founded in 1970 and is Canada’s 7th largest national bank.

-EQ Bank offers personal high-interest savings accounts (individual, joint, and USD) as well as competitive GICs, RRSPs, and TFSAs.
+EQ Bank offers personal high-interest savings accounts (individual, joint, and USD) as well as competitive GICs, RRSPs, TFSAs and FHSAs.
+They also offer a “Mortgage Marketplace” where you can compare mortgage products offered by lenders across the country.
 Check out our full EQ Bank Review for more details.

 EQ Bank just keeps getting better.
-In 2023 alone they have introduced the new EQ Bank Card AND continued their run as the #1 bank in Canada as judged by Forbes.
+In 2023 they introduced the new EQ Bank Card.
 The Bank Card is a huge leap forward for customers, as it removed one of the few friction points when it came to everyday uses.
+The new addition coming this year is a business account, as well as the recently launched EQ Notice Account.

 By giving Canadians a convenient way to pay for stuff, using the same crazy high-interest savings account that they earn a ton of interest on, EQ continues to separate themselves from the pack.